 Despite being a dominant player in AI and high-performance computing (sectors typically priced at a premium), NVIDIA’s multiple is:

-C. Comparing P/E to the Broader Market Average
+C. Compare P/E Ratio to the Broader Market

 In addition to industry-specific comparisons, it’s equally important to assess how a stock’s valuation stacks up against the broader U.S. equity market.
 One widely used benchmark is the total market average P/E ratio, which includes large-cap, mid-cap, and small-cap stocks across all sectors.